Families of EgyptAir victims struggle to accept loss

 French families have arrived in Cairo, but Egyptian officials are keeping them away from the media glare.

-"My heart sank,” her cousin Sherine Abdel Hamid told Reuters by phone, describing the first moment she learned the plane had crashed.
+"My heart sank,” her cousin Sherine Abdel Hamid told Reuters by phone, describing the first moment she learnt the plane had crashed.

 Hamdy was 42, her youngest son only nine years old.
 He finally understood on Friday that his mother would not come home.
 "He has been very quiet since," her cousin said.